upcycled denim doll

 From denim leftovers, I created the denim sculpture “FEEL”.
 HXWXD 120X50X50 cm.

 Doors of perception

-I was so happy I was able to exhibit the sculpture on a bed at the garage expo Amsterdam September 2018.
-The bed is decorated with text & drawings, made by students from the St. Joost Academie Breda.
-In exhibitions, the sculpture can stand, sit, be lying on a bed, or even placed in a rubber boot, dressed in a life vest...
+I was so happy I was able to exhibit the sculpture on a bed at the garage atelier expo Amsterdam September 2018.
+The bed is decorated with text & drawings, accomplished by students from the St. Joost Academie Breda.

-The sculpture is holding the book " Art & Lies" by Jeanette Winterson.
-Beside to the bed stood an old overhead projector.
-The projector showed the intro text from this book.
-It explains the alienation and the timelessness of art.
+The denim doll is holding the book " Art & Lies" by Jeanette Winterson.
+Besides the bed, an old overhead projector was placed with the intro text from this book.
+It explains the alienation and the timelessness of art:

 The nature of a work of art

 is not to be a part, nor yet

 conform to its laws,

 aims, and particular conditions